httpoz/roles/readme.md

 ]);
 ```

-It throws `\HttpOz\Roles\Exceptions\RoleDeniedException` or `\HttpOz\Roles\Exceptions\GroupDeniedException` exceptions if it goes wrong.
+There are two kinds of exceptions that are thrown when a user fails to meet the role or group requirements:
+- `\HttpOz\Roles\Exceptions\RoleDeniedException`
+- `\HttpOz\Roles\Exceptions\GroupDeniedException`

 You can catch these exceptions inside `app/Exceptions/Handler.php` file and do whatever you want.

 You can control the error page that your application users see when they try to open a page their role is not allowed to.
 This package already has a view bundled with it that should have been published to `resources/views/vendor/roles/error.blade.php` when you published the package.
 Simply add the below condition inside your `app\Exceptions\Handler.php`'s render function.
 Feel free to point to another view of your choice.

 ```php
 /**